NREL/disco/docs/source/analysis-workflows/hosting-capacity-analysis.rst

 simulation type and/or ``--with-loadshape`` option.

-Note that DISCO also produces prototypical visulizations for hosting capacity automatically after each run:
+Note that DISCO also produces prototypical visualizations for hosting capacity automatically after each run:

 * ``hca__{scenario_name}.png``